Fostering a Passion for Lovely Lynne Frederick…

 Her marriage to David Frost soon after Sellers death also damaged her career.
 After her short marriage to Frost, the marriage ended in divorce a short time later.
 In her third marriage, she got her much craved role as a mother to her daughter.
 This marriage also ending in divorce, and Lynne passed away a few years later with causes unknown.
 This part of the documentary was the most tragic to hear about and I was happy to learn she became a mother.

 After watching and learning about this actress I found Lynne’s life and legacy mirrored one of her most remembered characters.
 Like Catherine Howard, Frederick is sadly mostly remembered as a young English rose marrying a highly powerful older man (by thirty years), giving up her life (and in Lynne’s case her acting career) and caring for his physical and mental health needs.

-However like this historical character, this documentary shows there was so much more to Lynne Frederick.
-Hitchman’s strong writing and visual story reinforces Lynne as a woman, a mother and an acting talent that we (and Lynne’s daughter) lost far too early.
+However, like this historical character, this documentary shows there was so much more to Lynne Frederick.
+Hitchman’s strong writing and visual story reinforce Lynne as a woman, a mother and an acting talent that we (and Lynne’s daughter) lost far too early.
 This is always seen and felt in this passionate documentary with film clips, interviews and true stories.

 This documentary showing its also a time for Lynne seen without a thorn in her side.
 That is to say, seeing her as a talented actress in these commended roles rather than criticise and judge her on her apparent flaws and on her life after Sellers passed away.
 Sadly it’s only now many years after her untimely death, that as an actress, Lynne is given a chance to bloom and be recognised as a talented and acclaimed British actress.